School of Nursing and Health Professions

 DOCTOR OF NURSING PRACTICE (DNP)

-The School of Nursing and Health Professions offers a Doctor of Nursing Practice degree with a variety of track options (listed below) providing one-of-a-kind opportunities for interprofessional collaboration.
+The School of Nursing and Health Professions offers a Doctor of Nursing Practice degree with a variety of track options providing one-of-a-kind opportunities for interprofessional collaboration.
 Different track options include the following:

 The nursing programs are accredited by the California Board of Registered Nursing and by the Commission on Collegiate Nursing Education (CCNE).The public health program is accredited by the Council on Education for Public Health (CEPH).